0x326/miami-university-senior-capstone-project/CONTRIBUTING.md

    Examples: [Jetbrains WebStorm], [Visual Studio Code], [Atom] (with plugin)

     1. Install the [EditorConfig] plugin for your IDE

+    1. If using [Visual Studio Code], install the [Debugger for Chrome] extension

 1. Install the React Developer Tools extension for your web browser.
    ([Chrome plugin][React Development Tools - Chrome];